-Abandoned channels and their impact on avulsion are usually ignored or grossly simplified in simulation models, especially in alluvial architecture models that simulate a 2D cross section.
+Abandoned channels and their impact on avulsion are usually ignored or grossly simplified in simulation models, especially in alluvial architecture models that simulate a 2D cross-section.
 The pioneering Leeder (1978), Allen (1978), and Bridge and Leeder (1979) models connected avulsions to alluvial architecture by creating 2D vertical slices of stratigraphy that result from channel avulsion across a basin over time.
-These models required heuristic rules about where successive rivers would be emplaced, including choosing locations randomly (Leeder, 1977), according to lowest elevation, (Bridge and Leeder, 1979), or randomly with abandoned channel repulsion (Allen, 1978).
-While their resulting stratigraphic sections were fairly insensitive to these differences (Hajek and Wolinsky, 2012), modern successors of these cross section alluvial architecture models (e.g., Chamberlin and Hajek, 2015, 2019) have demonstrated that choosing different avulsion emplacement rules exerts a significant control on resulting stratigraphy.
-These rules position future channels along random (along a uniform distribution), compensational (at the lowest topographic elevation), or clustered (likelier to be nearer to the previous channel position) distributions.
-While these Previous stratigraphic models that simulate accumulation of channel bodies in a 2D strike-oriented cross-section have had to have employed rules in order to emplace prescribe the cross basin location of successive channels without needing to resolveing planform pathfinding (Sect.
-2), but the location and conditions that best fit each rule is not well known, it is unclear how abandoned channels affect or reflect each rule.
+These models required heuristic rules about where successive rivers

+- 585 would be emplaced, including choosing locations randomly (Leeder, 1977), according to lowest elevation, (Bridge and Leeder, 1979), or randomly with abandoned channel repulsion (Allen, 1978).
+While their resulting stratigraphic sections were fairly insensitive to these differences (Hajek and Wolinsky, 2012), modern successors of these cross-section alluvial architecture models (e.g., Chamberlin and Hajek, 2015, 2019) have demonstrated that choosing different avulsion emplacement rules exerts a significant control on resulting stratigraphy.
+These rules position future channels along random (along a uniform distribution), - 590 compensational (at the lowest topographic elevation), or clustered (likelier to be nearer to the previous channel position) distributions.
+While these rules prescribe the cross-basin location of successive channels without needing to resolve planform pathfinding, it is unclear how abandoned channels affect or reflect each rule.

--.
-These rules typically are random, compensation (lowest elevation), or clustered (channel emplacement occurs near previous channel location).
-These rules create important differences in simulated alluvial stratigraphy (Chamberlain and Hajek, 2015), however Our results provide some mechanistic insight into the floodplain conditions that lead to different avulsion channel placementeach rules are unknown...
-An interesting outcome of our modelOur results show is that the position of successive channels after avulsion follows different emplacement rules in proximal and distal domains for moderate attraction and repulsion (Fig. 7).
+Our results provide mechanistic insight into the floodplain conditions that lead to different avulsion channel placement rules.
+An interesting outcome of our model is that the position of successive channels after avulsion follows different

+- 595 rules in proximal and distal domains (Fig. 7).
 In the proximal domain, avulsion pathways follow steepest-descent pathfinding that should generate compensational stratigraphy by seeking local, not global, topographic lows (Fig. 7).
-This correlates to a scheme where an avulsion is placed at the lowest elevation within a permissible lateral range (e.g., wide or narrow zone clustering of Chamberlin and Hajek, 2015), and This compares well to limited observational data showing that most avulsions initiate into topographic lows and travel relatively small lateral distances before joining abandoned channels (Edmonds et al., 2016; Valenza et al., 2020).
-In our deposition-only and erosion-only runs, emergent lobe switching provides an additional scale of clustering process that can control channel positions, creating both compensation (lobes switch to compensate) and clustering (channel switching within lobes) and compensation (lobes switch to compensate; (Fig. 7; Fig. 12).
-In the distal domain, channels are nearly perfectly clustered because however, flow routing instead switches between a small number of active channels in a network, each of which can heal if they are not revisited for a sufficient amount of time (Fig. 7).
-This compares better to the experimental model and flume observations of Jerolmack and Paola (2007) and Reitz et al. (2010).
-Finally, in the low attractiveness cases ($\alpha{\Delta} \ge 1$; Fig. 12), new channel pathways are determined entirely by slope weighted random walk, which would compare closest to the compensational avulsion placement schemes of Chamberlin and Hajek (2015) or Bridge and Leeder (1979) or Chamberlin and Hajek (2015).
-As a caveat, when abandoned channels influence pathfinding, our model shows that it is not always possible for avulsions to find the globally lowest point in the whole domain for a given cross-section (cf. Bridge and Leeder, 1979) because there may be high topography in-between that prevents pathfinding.
-This is particularly evident in the lobe switching shown in Fig. 7B and Fig. 7C, where the global lowest point may exist outside of lobe deposition, but no viable route exists to reach that point.
+This correlates to a scheme where an avulsion is placed at the lowest elevation within a permissible lateral range (e.g., wide- or narrow-zone clustering of Chamberlin and Hajek, 2015), and compares well to limited observational data showing that most avulsions initiate into topographic lows and travel relatively small lateral distances before joining abandoned channels (Edmonds et al., - 600 2016; Valenza et al., 2020).
+In our deposition-only and erosion-only runs, emergent lobe switching provides an additional scale of clustering that can control channel positions (Fig. 7; Fig 12).
+In the distal domain, however, flow routing instead switches between a small number of active channels in a network, each of which can heal if they are not revisited for a sufficient amount of time (Fig. 7).
+This compares better to the experimental model and flume observations of Jerolmack and Paola (2007)

+and Reitz et al. (2010).
+Finally, in the low-attractiveness cases ($\alpha_A \ge 1$; Fig. 12), new channel pathways are determined entirely 605 by slope-weighted random walk, which would compare closest to the compensational avulsion placement schemes of Chamberlin and Hajek (2015) or Bridge and Leeder (1979).
+As a caveat, when abandoned channels influence pathfinding, our model shows that it is not always possible for avulsions to find the globally lowest point in the whole domain for a given crosssection (cf. Bridge and Leeder, 1979) because there may be high topography in-between that prevents pathfinding.
+This is particularly evident in the lobe switching shown in Fig. 7B and Fig. 7C, where the global lowest point may exist outside of 610 lobe deposition, but no viable route exists to reach that point.